SFOE/sharedmobility/Additions to GBFS.md

 ## Add providers.json

 [Providers.json](https://sharedmobility.ch/providers.json) was added as an additional JSON-File to the GBFS-Feed.
 Providers.json describes metainformation of every system.
 Fields are identical to system_information.json.
+The following fields were added:

-One additional field (provider_id) was added (see also [List of shared mobility providers](https://github.com/SFOE/sharedmobility/blob/main/providers.csv)).
+* (provider_id) was added (see also [List of shared mobility providers](https://github.com/SFOE/sharedmobility/blob/main/providers.csv)).
+* vehicle_type is added.
+The following vehicle types are possible: Bike, E-Bike, CargoBike, E-CargoBike, Scooter, E-Scooter, Moped, E-Moped, Car, E-Car, Taxi, E-Taxi, Other, E-Other

 ## Changes in station_information.json